jundalisay/spblist/content/en/research/sarkar/pranayama/part-04.md

 ---
-title: "What is Pranayama?"
+title: "Speed and Pause"
 weight: 3
 image: "/covers/discourses.jpg"
-description: "Pranayama means the controlling theory of Pranah"
+description: "In every sphere of this universe, you will find the phenomenon of speed and pause"
 icon: "/icons/sarkar.png"
 writer:
   name: PR Sarkar